Last Updated: 3/12/2022 | March 12th, 2022

 You know exactly how long it takes from your house to the gate…to the second.

 You actually know the names of the in-flight magazine authors.

 You know the interior layout for every plane type.

 You have airport layouts memorized.

-You can identify planes just by looking at them.
+You can identify plane types just by looking at them.